peacemakafui/JobBoard/README.md

 # JobBoard
-learning project to understand the use of redis cronjob node an react to build a web application that filters junior roles from github jobs api and showcase them.
+project to demonstrate the use of redis cronjob node and react to build a web application that filters junior developer roles from github jobs api and showcase them.